putnam/binmerge/README.md

 Some incomplete software cannot read this style of disc image, because they only know how to work with a single bin file.

-This script reads a cuesheet and series of bin files, and generates a new merged bin and cuesheet.
+This script reads a cuesheet and series of bin files, and generates a new, single merged bin file and an assocaited cuesheet.
 It is completely non-destructive; it will not touch your existing files.

-Here is the above example after being procesed by binmerge:
+Here is the above example after being processed by binmerge:
 ```
 FILE "Big Buddy.bin" BINARY
   TRACK 01 MODE2/2352